 The walk only took eight minutes, a fact for which she was truly grateful.
 Two men in suits joined their little party as they exited the building, and escorted her down the walk, which kept the onlookers at bay.
 She kept her face as emotionless as possible.
 She started continuously at the ground about four feet in front of her, watching the men out of the corner of her eyes to see if anything changed in the people watching.
 But her lack of expression didn’t stop the cameras from rolling or the flashes going off or the people yelling from the crowds.
 She tried not to think about what the headlines over her face would read tomorrow.
 If she had her way, if she acted on impulse, she would turn and swear at them all, curse them for stepping on her grief, ask what kind of scum thought it was alright to pray on mourners—but that would just be playing into their hands.
 Already, they were enjoying vilifying her, she didn’t need to throw any more fuel on that fire.

 Bess gave her the best smile she could muster.
 “You’re welcome.
 And—thank you.
-For not believe a word those rags said about me and Tay.”
+For not believing a word those rags said about me and Tay.”

 “No—I know,” Shauna started to tear up again, but she kept her smile, “You loved Taylor and he loved you.
 But it wasn’t like that.
 I know.”
 Shauna put a hand over her mouth for a second, and then let her arms drop back down to her sides.
 “Excuse me, for a moment, I’ve got—“ She made a vague gesture to some of the other mourners.
 Bess gave her a little encouraging nod, and Shauna headed back towards Taylor’s family.

-And for a moment, Bess was a drift.
-She’d done everything she’d been asked to do—and now—now she didn’t know what to do.
+And for a moment, Bess was adrift.
+She’d done everything she’d been asked to do—and now—well, now she didn’t know what to do.
 She took a very shaky breath glancing around to see if there was somewhere to hide if she started to fall apart at the seams.
 That’s when she saw him.
 Dean.

-Without realizing what she was doing, she stepped towards him, and at the same moment he took a step towards her.
+Without realizing what she was doing, she stepped towards him, and at the same moment, he took a step towards her.
 They met somewhere in the middle.
-She crashed into this chest, her arms trapped between them, his arms tightening around her in a hug that she had a feeling was supposed to be equal parts comforting her and holding himself together.
-They didn’t ry.
+She crashed into his chest, her arms trapped between them, his arms tightening around her in a hug that she had a feeling was supposed to be equal parts comforting her and holding himself together.
+They didn’t cry.
 They didn’t say a word.
 They just stood there for a while, clinging to each other like the world would fall apart if they let go.
 So they didn’t let go.